cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/booking-availability.md

 }
 ```

-To mark one of these dates as sold out, change its individual `bookingAvailability.type` to `Unavailable`.
+If one of these dates has no more bookings available, you can change its individual `bookingAvailability.type` to `Unavailable`.
 For example:

 ```json
 {